James Harden to make 76ers debut vs. Timberwolves next week

 Said coach Doc Rivers: "Being the winner is hard and that's what we want to become and that's why we made trades like this."

-Harden's scoring average this season of 22.5 points is done slightly from his career average of 25.0, and he believes he'll bring more than just scoring to the 76ers.
+Harden's scoring average this season of 22.5 points is down slightly from his career average of 25.0, and he believes he'll bring more than just scoring to the 76ers.

 "My job is to help be the leader, to push guys and get that swagger out of guys every night because ultimately that's' going to help us get a championship," he said.